 Like so many progressives (see his Progressive Manifesto), he is of an acquisitive, skeptical, fact-trumps-ideology nature.

-Imagine what he could have done with a Democratic majority
+Imagine what Obama could have done with a Democratic majority his last few years.

 Like so many progressives who voted for Obama, I get caught up in all the minuses of the past six years (mostly this administration’s continuance of many of the most detestable policies and programs of the previous administration).